Models Genesis: Models Genesis

 where $\tilde{\mathbf{W}}$ is the transformed window, $\mathbf{P}$ and $\mathbf{P}'$ denote permutation metrics with the size of $m\times m$ and $n\times n$, respectively.
 Pre-multiplying $\mathbf{W}$ with $\mathbf{P}$ permutes the rows of the window $\mathbf{W}$, whereas post-multiplying $\mathbf{W}$ with $\mathbf{P}'$ results in the permutation of the columns of the window $\mathbf{W}$.
 The size of the local window determines the difficulty of proxy task.
 In practice, to preserve the global content of the image, we keep the window sizes smaller than the receptive field of the network, so that the network can learn much more robust image representation by ``resetting'' the original pixels positions.
 Note that our method is quite different from PatchShuffling~\citep{kang2017patchshuffle}, which is a regularization technique to avoid over-fitting.
-As shown in \figurename~\ref{fig:image_transformations}(b), local-shuffling within an extent keeps the objects perceivable, benefiting the deep neural network in learning invariant image representations by restoring the original sub-volumes.
 Unlike de-noising~\citep{vincent2010stacked} and in-painting~\citep{pathak2016context,iizuka2017globally}, our local-shuffling transformation does not intend to replace the pixel values with noise, which therefore preserves the identical global distributions to the original sub-volume.
+In addition, local-shuffling within an extent keeps the objects perceivable, as shown in \figurename~\ref{fig:image_transformations}(b), benefiting the deep neural network in learning \textit{local} invariant image representations, which serves as a complementary perspective with global patch shuffling~\citep{chen2019self} (discussed in-depth in \ref{sec:localshuffling_patchshuffling}).